JNP-Solutions/Slacken/README.md

 We have found that 2000 partitions is suitable for the standard library, and 30,000 is reasonable for a large library with 1.8 TB of FASTA input sequences.

-More help: `./slacken.sh --help` (or see the equivalent [wiki page](https://github.com/JNP-Solutions/Slacken/wiki/Slacken-commands-overview)).
+More help: `slacken.sh --help` (or see the equivalent [wiki page](https://github.com/JNP-Solutions/Slacken/wiki/Slacken-commands-overview)).

 ### Discrepancies between Slacken and Kraken 2